 Templates represent reusable data mappings between fields in the WIP report and cell ranges in a custom sheet.
-The source cell ranges may be horizontal (for example, A1:Z1) or vertical (for example, A1:A30).
-Templates are very similar to the data mappings described in Importing Data Using Data Mappings.
-However, unlike data mappings, templates are reusable across multiple workbooks, because they are saved as independent files (not inside the workbook, like data mappings).
+The source cell ranges may be horizontal (e.g., A1:Z1) or vertical (e.g., A1:A30).
+Templates are similar to the data mappings described in Import Data Using Data Mappings.
+However, unlike data mappings, templates are reusable across multiple workbooks, because they are saved as independent files (not inside the workbook like data mappings).
 With templates, it is therefore possible to import data from virtually any source workbook that contains the cell ranges predefined by the template.

-A significant difference between data mappings and templates is that the cell ranges referenced by a data mapping are fixed (predetermined) while cell ranges referenced by templates can grow if more rows or columns of data are available in the source (likewise, they can shrink if less rows or columns are available in the source).
-Also, unlike data mappings, all mapped cell ranges in a template must originate from the same workbook, and from the same worksheet, as further explained below.
+A significant difference between data mappings and templates is that cell ranges referenced by a data mapping are fixed (predetermined), whereas cell ranges referenced by templates can grow if more rows or columns of data are available in the source.
+Likewise, they can shrink if fewer rows or columns are available in the source.
+Unlike data mappings, all mapped cell ranges in a template must come from the same workbook and worksheet, as further explained below.

 You can create a new template as follows: